-A denture is a removable dental appliance and a replacement for missing teeth and surrounding tissue.
-They are made to closely resemble your natural teeth and may even enhance your smile.
+Dentures serve as removable dental appliances that effectively replace missing teeth and the surrounding tissue.
+Designed to closely resemble your natural teeth, dentures can even enhance your smile.

 What does getting dentures involve?